tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 “Eh, it's a bit weak bro.”
 Remington tried to hide a wide grin.

-“You told me to play a bard just so I could buff you, ya dick!”
+“You told me to play a bard just so I could buff you!”
 Colton snapped.

 Remington let out a softer version of his hyena laugh but gave no rebuttal.